MrKriegler/20something/README.md

 in REACT with REDUX.
 I made it easier to talk to the websockets by adding a redux middleware to handle socket events.

 If I had more time I would ideally like to write some tests and will be doing so in the future to make it easier to contribute to.
 I like to use mocha and chai when testing the api and cypress for the front end.
-I have been investigating jest as well.

 Thanks again and I look forward to your feedback